 How to cut costs on the road

 We’ve put together a few choice driving tips you can add to your arsenal, to help improve your diving style, reducing fuel consumption.
-Before we get into the juicy details, however, have you read our previous blog post “How to cut your fuel costs: on-road tips”?
+Before we get into the juicy details, however, have you read our previous blog post “How to cut your fuel costs: off-road tips”?
 If not, here’s your chance!
 Onwards then!

 Shift gears wisely